 When you want to determine the current SEO health of your website, specialists use a tool capable of accelerating their output.
-These reports highlight high-performing pages as well as pain points to adjust.
+These dashboards and reports highlight high-performing pages as well as pain points to adjust.
 They also keep an eye on how competitors are performing in search.
 A dashboard brings this wealth of information into one convenient control panel for easy monitoring.

 Determine if you are reaching your target audience on all platforms by collecting data on content engagement.
 These tools track content performance and perform tests to increase engagement.
 Creating content for engagement helps your business reach a larger audience, resulting in more backlinks and higher conversion rates.

 Price: Time investment to posting and monitoring your social media.
 At an enterprise level, this isn't typically in the SEO budget, but rather a team that you should integrate with to optimize your content for both SEO and social.

 Technical SEO analyzes how search engines’ robots crawl and index your site.
 This tool performs an SEO audit to uncover any potential problems and gives you a chance to course-correct before errors impact your site’s ranking.

 Price: A year’s subscription to Screaming Frog, an SEO crawler, costs about $200 a year.
 An agency may crawl a site regularly to identify new issues and determine fixes in a retainer setup for minimum of $500 - $750 per month.